Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 ###### Voting

-Allows the DAO to execute a set of actions on entities if the token holder decides to do so.
+Allows the DAO to execute arbitrary actions based on voting results.

-An entity may create a vote that executes evmScript when it passes.
-Stakeholders in the DAO (TokenHolders) can vote with their stake in votings.
+An entity may create a vote that executes `evmScript` when it passes.
+Stakeholders in the DAO (token holders) can vote with their stake in votings.

 Exported permissions: